bran7230/C--AI/README.md

 # C++(AND CUDA) Neural Network & Transformer Engine(OPEN SOURCE)

 This is a low-level, high-performance C++ implementation of a neural network and transformer architecture built entirely from scratch.(ITS ALSO OPEN SOURCE SO FEEL FREE TO TAKE CODE ETC) It focuses on learning, reasoning, and generating text without relying on ML libraries — enabling **full control and true understanding** of how models like GPT function.
+(CPU SUPPORT IS DEPRECIATED AND IS NO LONGER SUPPORTED, YOU MUST HAVE A NVIDIA GPU TO USE THE CODE)

 ---